I’ve visited Croatia about 5 times between 2011-2017 here are my top tips when visiting this gorgeous country!

 I love Croatia because the things I cherish most in the culinary world Croatia does the best! here are some must-haves when you visit

-In 2014 we pre-arranged with a boating company we found in the harbor of Hvar to take us to 4 different islands around Dalmatia You can read more about that here!
+In 2014 we pre-arranged with a boating company in Hvar to take us island hopping around Dalmatia You can read more about that here!
 We paid 500 Euros for the whole trip, not to bad of a deal at the time for a private charter with a Skipper but I think now that Uber Boat is around it’s more competitive and therefore cheaper priced. whatever you do don’t miss visiting the Blue Cave!